Alan1Ceballos/MP3-YT-Downloader/README.md

-# 🎧 YT Downloader — Aplicación de Escritorio
+# 🎧 YT Downloader — Desktop Application

-**YT Downloader** es una aplicación de escritorio moderna y liviana que permite descargar fácilmente el **audio de YouTube en formato MP3**, con soporte para **listas de reproducción y mixes automáticos**.
+**YT Downloader** is a modern and lightweight desktop application that allows you to easily download **YouTube audio in MP3 format**, with full support for **playlists and automatic mixes**.
-Desarrollada en **Python (PyQt6 + yt-dlp)**, funciona de forma totalmente **portable**, sin necesidad de instalación ni dependencias externas.
+Developed in **Python (PyQt6 + yt-dlp)**, it runs completely **portable**, with no installation or external dependencies required.

 ---

-## 🚀 Características principales
+## 🚀 Key Features

-- Descarga de audio **MP3** desde enlaces individuales o listas completas.
+- Download **MP3 audio** from individual links or entire playlists.
-- Soporte para **playlists** y **mixes automáticos** de YouTube.
+- Support for **YouTube playlists** and **automatic mixes**.
-- Interfaz moderna e intuitiva con progreso en tiempo real.
+- Modern and intuitive interface with real-time progress display.
-- Posibilidad de **cancelar descargas individuales o todas a la vez**.
+- Ability to **cancel selected downloads or all at once**.
-- Guarda automáticamente la posición, tamaño y preferencias de la ventana.
+- Automatically saves window position, size, and preferences.
-- **FFmpeg integrado localmente**, sin instalación adicional.
+- **Integrated local FFmpeg**, no additional setup required.
-- **Portable:** basta con ejecutar el `.exe`.
+- **Portable:** just run the `.exe`.

 ---

-## 🖥️ Requisitos mínimos
+## 🖥️ Minimum Requirements

-- **Sistema operativo:** Windows 10 o superior
+- **Operating System:** Windows 10 or higher
-- **Espacio libre:** ~200 MB (incluye dependencias y FFmpeg)
+- **Free Space:** ~200 MB (includes dependencies and FFmpeg)
-- **Conexión a Internet:** requerida para las descargas
+- **Internet Connection:** required for downloads

 ---

-## 📦 Instalación y uso
+## 📦 Installation & Usage

-1. Descarga la última versión desde la sección **[Releases](../../releases)**.
+1. Download the latest version from the **[Releases](../../releases)** section.
-2. Extrae el contenido del archivo `.zip`.
+2. Extract the contents of the `.zip` file.
-3. Ejecuta el archivo **`main.exe`**.
+3. Run the **`main.exe`** file.
-4. Pega tus enlaces de YouTube (uno por línea o separados por espacios).
+4. Paste your YouTube links (one per line or separated by spaces).
-5. Selecciona la carpeta de destino.
+5. Choose your destination folder.
-6. Presiona **“Analizar enlaces”** y luego **“Descargar”**.
+6. Click **“Analyze Links”** and then **“Download”**.

 ---

-## 💡 Notas
+## 💡 Notes

-- Los audios se guardan en formato **.mp3** (calidad 192 kbps).
+- Audio files are saved in **.mp3** format (192 kbps quality).
-- Si el enlace pertenece a una playlist, podrás elegir si descargarla completa o solo el video actual.
+- If the link belongs to a playlist, you can choose to download the entire list or just the selected video.
-- Los parámetros visuales se guardan automáticamente al cerrar la aplicación.
+- Visual parameters and preferences are saved automatically when closing the app.
-- No requiere instalación ni privilegios de administrador.
+- No installation or administrator privileges required.

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Alan Ceballos**
-Desarrollo de software en Python + PyQt6
+Software development in Python + PyQt6
-Proyecto educativo y de automatización multimedia.
+Educational and multimedia automation project.

 ---

-## ⚖️ Licencia
+## ⚖️ License

-Este proyecto se distribuye bajo la licencia **MIT**, que permite su uso, modificación y redistribución libremente, siempre que se mantenga el aviso de autoría original.
+This project is distributed under the **MIT License**, allowing free use, modification, and redistribution, provided the original authorship notice is retained.

 MIT License © 2025 Alan Ceballos